zhengyi1998/qtprotobuf/README.md

 **Parameters:**

-*TARGET* - name of you target that will be base for generated target name
+*TARGET* - name of you target that will be base for generated target name.

 *OUT_DIR* - output directory that will contain generated artifacts.
-Usually subfolder in build directory should be used
+Usually subfolder in build directory should be used.

-*GENERATED_HEADERS* - List of header files expected after generator job finished
+*GENERATED_HEADERS* - List of header files expected after generator job finished.

-*EXCLUDE_HEADERS* - List of header files to be excluded from pre-parsed list of expected header files (e.g. nested messages that are not supported by QtProtobuf generator)
+*EXCLUDE_HEADERS* - List of header files to be excluded from pre-parsed list of expected header files (e.g. nested messages that are not supported by QtProtobuf generator).

-*PROTO_FILES* - List of .proto files that will be used in generation procedure
+*PROTO_FILES* - List of .proto files that will be used in generation procedure.

 *MULTI* - Enables/disables multi-files generation mode.
-In case if this property is set to TRUE generator will create pair of header/source files for each message
+In case if this property is set to TRUE generator will create pair of header/source files for each message.

-**Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future
+**Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future.

 *QML* - Enables/disables QML code generation in protobuf classes.
 If set to TRUE qml related code for lists and qml registration to be generated.

 **Outcome:**

-*QtProtobuf_GENERATED* - variable that will contain generated STATIC library target name
+*QtProtobuf_GENERATED* - variable that will contain generated STATIC library target name.

+### qtprotobuf_link_archive

+qtprotobuf_link_archive - is cmake helper function that links whole archive to specified target.
+It might be used in case you know that all symbols from generated static library target must be present in you binary.
+E.g. if you deliver shared library with generated code to end-point consumer.
+It takes two arguments as input TARGET and GENERATED_TARGET, without variable names specification.

+**Paramters**

+*TARGET* - target generated code to be linked to.

+*GENERATED_TARGET* - generated code static library target.

 ### Usefull definitions